 They worked through the terms of their divorce settlement in an environment of mutual respect and dignity – out of court – using divorce mediation

 The best way to have an amicable separation or divorce is to choose to mediate without involving lawyers.
 By its very nature, divorce can get heated.
-So instead of hiring family law attorneys and turning your divorce into an all-out war in court, work with one highly skilled divorce mediator who will help you develop peaceful divorce solutions that benefit both of you and your children.
+So don’t hire family law attorneys and turn your divorce into an all-out war in court.

 Unlike contentious divorce litigation or even a collaborative divorce process, there is no confrontational “us versus them” mentality.
 Divorce mediation is based on respectful dialog and mutually-agreeable problem-solving so you can both move forward peacefully instead of prolonging the fighting.
 Which, if you’ll be spending time as co-parents, will be especially important to do.